SUSE/cluster-tools/ClusterTools/ClusterTools2/README.txt

- just call bin/Clustertools2
+ just call sbin/Clustertools2
- if you copy this to an other directory the dirs bin and lib must be placed in the same parent directory /anypath/bin
+ if you copy this to an other directory the dirs sbin and lib must be placed in the same parent directory /anypath/sbin
  /anypath/lib